ayman538/API_Testing/README.md

 **Project Info**

-1.This is a Maven project.
+1.This is a Maven project./n
-2.It utilizes the Rest Assured library for API testing.
-3.Cucumber is used to generate reports containing information about the test results and to write test cases in a human-readable format.
+2.It utilizes the Rest Assured library for API testing./n 3.Cucumber is used to generate reports containing information about the test results and to write test cases in a human-readable format.